 Dengue infection can lead to severe fatigue (lasting for weeks or months) and, uncommonly, significant blood loss and organ (kidney, liver, brain) damage.

 Need for Medical Assistance

-Travelers with persistent fever should be seen by a health care professional when possible to ensure that another serious disease (e.g., malaria) is not present.
+Travelers who develop symptoms of dengue infection should seek immediate medical attention.
+Travelers with persistent fever should avoid using aspirin and other nonsteroidal anti-inflammatory drugs (because they prevent formation of blood clots) and should be seen by a health care professional when possible to ensure that another serious disease (e.g., malaria) is not present.

-In addition, containers with stagnant water that can serve as breeding sites for mosquitoes should be removed from the proximity of human habitation whenever possible.
+Wear long sleeves and long pants and observe daytime personal protective measures against mosquito bites.
+See Insect Precautions.
+Additionally, containers with stagnant water that can serve as breeding sites for mosquitoes should be removed from the proximity of human habitation whenever possible.

 No dengue vaccine is available for travelers; however, a dengue vaccine (Dengvaxia) is approved for persons aged 9 to 45 years residing in certain dengue-endemic countries who were previously infected with dengue virus.